 Essex County isn’t the easiest place to get around, especially if you don’t have a car.
 Public transportation is limited, with the central part of the county not served at all.
 While congested roads and busy rush hours can be a troubling inconvenience for many, the lack of reliable transportation can have an even bigger impact on the lives of low-income people, who may not be able to access jobs or the education they need to enter the workforce.

-While 11% of Essex County households did not have a vehicle in 2013-17, comparable with the state (12%) and nation (9%), the figures were higher in the cities of Lawrence and Lynn – 24% and 22%, respectively.
+While 10% of Essex County households did not have a vehicle, comparable with the state (12%) and nation (8%), the figures were higher in the cities of Lawrence and Lynn – 25% and 18%, respectively.

-Overall, Essex County has a highly educated adult population, with 39% of people 25 and older having a bachelor’s degree or higher.
-In the poorer cities, the college-educated population is lower: 11% in Lawrence and 20% in Lynn (figures for 2013-17).
+Overall, Essex County has a highly educated adult population, with 41% of people 25 and older having a bachelor’s degree or higher.
+However, in the poorer cities, the college-educated population is lower: 14% in Lawrence and 21% in Lynn (figures for 2017-21).